Ruling Out to Rule In: Contrastive Hypothesis Retrieval for Medical Question Answering: Experiments

 \paragraph{Excellent-rated mimic (MRKH versus AIS).} The stem describes a patient with primary amenorrhea and a 46,XX karyotype, but with normal breast development and absent uterus. $H^+$ correctly identifies M\"ullerian agenesis (MRKH), emphasizing the typical female testosterone levels. $H^-$ identifies Androgen Insensitivity Syndrome (AIS), which presents with nearly identical surface features but typically involves elevated testosterone.
 Because MRKH and AIS share significant literature (\textit{e.g.}, ``primary amenorrhea absent uterus''), they frequently surface as hard negatives for one another.
 By subtracting the AIS-aligned direction, CHR surfaces MRKH-specific evidence, leading to the correct diagnosis.

 \paragraph{Poor-rated collapse (Starling forces).} In a question regarding Starling forces and efferent arteriole constriction, $H^+$ correctly identifies increased glomerular hydrostatic pressure.
 The rated-\textbf{Poor} $H^-$ fails to provide a distinct alternative; instead, it replicates the mechanism of $H^+$ while merely adding a warning about vessel misidentification.
 Because their texts overlap almost entirely, their embeddings are nearly parallel, making the difference vector $\mathbf{H}^+ - \lambda \mathbf{H}^-$ negligible.
 Consequently, the retriever fails to isolate discriminative evidence, returning broad renal physiology content instead of specific evidence for the keyed choice.
+This is precisely the failure mode that adaptive weighting (\S~\ref{sec:adaptive_lambda}, \S~\ref{sec:adaptive_experiments}) is designed to address, and the empirical gains in Table~\ref{tab:adaptive_lambda} on MMLU and BioASQ are consistent with mitigating such collapse in aggregate.

 In summary, tier-wise accuracies and these vignettes provide qualitative support for the necessity of a confounder-specific mimic.
 The observed patterns confirm that the contrastive penalty is most informative when $H^-$ targets the misleading document neighborhood rather than merely paraphrasing the target hypothesis.